kitled/linux/NOTES/Storage/FS/ZFS/Install/README.md

 ## Procedure

 On Linux, a normal ZFS installation lets you manage any drive *but* the OS drive itself.
+So it's perfectly fine (and my generic recommendation) for any additional storage.

 - [**Debian**](Debian.md)
 - [**Ubuntu**](Ubuntu.md)